“When everything seems to be going against you, remember that an airplane takes off against the wind, not with it.” - Henry Ford

 "Before you criticize a man, walk a mile in his shoes.
 That way, when you do criticize him, you'll be a mile away and have his shoes." — Steve Martin

-Clint joined Schrickel, Rollins and Associates in 1994 and was named an Associate in 2002.
+Clint joined Schrickel, Rollins and Associates in 1994.
+He is a Studio Leader in the Schrickel, Rollins/PSC office for Landscape Architecture.
 His innovative design and professional achievements have received numerous design awards by the American Society of Landscape Architects and the DFW Park and Recreation Directors Association for Design and Construction Innovation.
 Clint has been the project manager for numerous multi-disciplinary professional teams for complex multi-million, multi-phase projects.
 He is recognized as a successful consensus builder, creating a unified design tone for each project.
 He quickly understands the unique needs of clients and ensures that each project is accomplished accurately and efficiently.
 He is directly involved with the firm's quality initiatives, including design excellence, sustainability, and technical delivery.
 His design solutions are practical and inventive, with a strong emphasis on the integration of environmental responsiveness.
 Clint furthers the profession by participating with local universities as a lector and student mentor and is a strong community advocate.
 His diverse portfolio includes municipal, collegiate, school and private projects.
 If Clint is not at work, he is probably with his wife, attending one of his two kids' sporting events.
 He is also plugged into his church, having made two recent mission trips to Honduras as well as leading and mentoring 5th and 6th graders in a “Life Group” called Fuel 56.

 Aggie roots run deep in the Rollins family.
 Mrs. Rollin's father, William H. James, Texas A&M Class of 1925, earned a bachelor's degree in textile engineering, a precursor to industrial engineering.
 Rollins' brother, Andrew Jr., Class of 1939, is a civil engineer.
 Their late father, Andrew P. Rollins Sr., Class of 1906, was a decorated civil engineer and 1926-27 president of the university's Association of Former Students.
 Six uncles attended Texas A&M. Albert Rollins, A&M Class of 1951, is an Aggie civil engineer as are his children.
 Albert Rollins and his wife Martha created an endowed scholarship at Texas A&M. Their children Elizabeth Rollins Yaggi '83 and Mark Rollins '94 also created a scholarship at Texas A&M.